 Meaning: "Verily, the words are the Book of Allah (Al-Qur'an) and the best guidance is the guidance of Muhammad salallahu 'alahiwasalam (As-Sunnah).
 The worst of things are things that are fabricated (in religion), everything that is fabricated (in religion) is a heresy, every heresy is a misguidance, and every error has its place in Hell.
 Alhamdulillahirobbiralamin, all praise and gratitude is only for the presence of Allah SWT who has given the author His grace and guidance.
-It is only because of Allah's grace that the author was given the opportunity to complete these books, entitled "The Latest Islamic Accounting & Economic Research".
+It is only because of Allah's grace that the author was given the opportunity to complete these books, entitled "Islamic Economic Finance, and Accounting" Research in Indonesia."

-This book is based on the results of our latest research, related to The Latest Islamic Accounting & Economic Research.
+This book is based on the results of our latest research, related to Islamic Financial Economics and Accounting.
 Our contribution is to provide scientific learning about economics and muamalah from the latest Islamic perspective to readers, especially academics, practitioners, governments and researchers.